 Extra data and information storage can become cumbersome to manage and maintain.
 The best way is to store only the necessary information both as hard copy and soft copy.
 Another way is to educate the employees about the retention period of different categories of documents as per the business needs.
 It is also important where you keep your data.
 Always make sure not to store important data in multiple places.
 1 backup should be enough.

-As simple as it may sound, having proper safety controls in place is very important.
-For physical data, ensure the rooms have limited and restricted access.
+As simple as it may sound, having proper safety controls in place is very important for Data Loss Prevention (DLP).
+Ensure the rooms have limited and restricted access.
 Ensure not to provide temporary access to anyone for these rooms.
 Also, regularly revisit the access controls to ensure that only required people have access and ensure to remove access for people who no longer need it

 Employees are your best bet against a data breach.
 It is advisable to create extensive security policies to avoid data breaches and educate them about it as well.
 They should be told to follow the policies and security standards mentioned.
 The onus is on the company to make sure the employees are aware of these policies and standards to be followed.